 Played straight, albeit in a very minor way, with the setting.
 TND was one of a number of movies that came out in 97/98 that focused on China and/or Hong Kong as part of the plot in light of their reunification (See next entry). note YMMV, though, as the only reason that would be significant is if you understood that context.

-What Could Have Been: The writers originally wanted to base a story off of Hong Kong's turnover from British to Chinese control.
+The writers originally wanted to base a story off of Hong Kong's turnover from British to Chinese control.
 But since the event happened (1 July 1997) too soon for them to finish the movie, and it happened without a hitch, they decided not to trivialise it or appear irrelevant.
 This plot was instead the basis for the Raymond Benson James Bond novel Zero Minus Ten.

 The film was originally to be titled Tomorrow Never Lies, which makes more sense than the final title, what with the plot involving Carver creating the next day's headlines in advance before causing those events to happen.
 However, it was changed due to a typo, oddly enough.

 Ricky Jay is a famous magician who is able to throw playing cards with enough force to embed them in anything from a watermelon to a wall.
 Scenes deleted would have incorporated this into his character Henry Gupta.

 Monica Bellucci was nearly cast as Paris Carver, but the role was then given to Teri Hatcher.
 Considering that a lot people disliked Hatcher's acting in this movie, it was probably in the producers' best interest to keep their original choice.
 Bellucci would have to wait 18 years before she would have the chance to play a Bond Girl.